The information you have provided will be processed by ourselves:

 We aim to directly resolve all complaints about how we handle personal information.
 If your complaint is about how we have handled your personal information, you can contact the our Data Protection Officer by email [email protected] or phone on 0300 100 1800.

-However, you also have the right to lodge a complaint about data protection matters with the Information Commissioner's Office (ICO), who can be contacted by post at:
+However, you also have the right to lodge a complaint about data protection matters with the Information Commissioner's Office (ICO), who can be contacted by:

 If your complaint is not about a data protection matter you can find details on how to make a complaint on our website.